 Less Efficient

-Air source heat pumps are not quite as efficient as a ground source and will therefore cost slightly more to run.
+Air-source heat pumps are less efficient than ground-source heat pumps and will therefore cost slightly more to run.

-That said, a well designed air source heat pump can still provide all your heating and hot water at less cost than fossil fuel heating.
+That said, a well-designed air-source heat pump can still provide all your heating and hot water at a lower cost than fossil-fuel heating.
 At 300% efficient (a SCOP of 3) your 24p per KWh electricity bill is in effect 8p per KWh still cheaper than a KWh of gas or oil.

 Appearance and Noise

-An air source heat pump needs to sit outside the house or property against a wall.
-Ideally this would be outside a utility room or somewhere out of sight, but they do make a visual impact.
+An air-source heat pump needs to be installed outside the house or property, against a wall.
+Ideally, this would be outside a utility room or in a place out of sight, but it would still make a visual impact.

-Air source heat pumps have also been known to hum very quietly, which may be noticeable for those who are sound sensitive.
-Design is becoming more and more efficient, which means any sounds an ASHP may make is absolutely minimal noise.
+Air-source heat pumps have also been known to hum very quietly, which may be noticeable to those who are sound-sensitive.
+Design is becoming more efficient, which means any sounds an ASHP may make are minimal.

 Sound levels with ASHP in 2023 are significantly better than 7+ years ago.
 Noise level requirements for planning are easier to achieve than ever.